EashwarPrabu/Online-Voting/README.md

 # Online Voting

-A online voting project built using JSP and SQL Database!
+A web based online voting system built using JSP and SQL Database!